Setup & Registration

 snow sql -f scripts/test_snowflake_intelligence_tools.sql

-That script seeds acceptance-style governance fixtures, executes all six core.agent_* wrappers, and cleans up the test data afterward.
+That script seeds acceptance-style governance fixtures, executes all seven core.agent_* wrappers, and cleans up the test data afterward.

 Unregistering